goauthentik/authentik/website/integrations/services/aws/index.md

 - Under **Identity provider metadata**, upload both the **Metadata** file and **Signing Certificate** that authentik gave you.
 - Click **Next**.
 - In your settings pane, under the tab **Identity Source**, click **Actions** -> **Manage Authentication**.
-- Take note of the **AWS access portal sign-in URL** (this is especially important if you changed it from the default).
+- Note the AWS access portal sign-in URL (especially if you have customized it).

 Now go back to your authentik instance.